hypercube1024/firefly/_docs/database-access.md

 # Create a client
 The Firefly JDBC client allows you to interact with any JDBC compliant database using an asynchronous API.
 We provides two interfaces `ReactiveSQLClient` or `SQLClient`.

-To use this project, add the following dependency to the dependencies section of your build descriptor:
+Add the following dependency to the dependencies section of your build descriptor:
 ```xml
 <dependency>
     <groupId>com.fireflysource</groupId>